sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 This Section provides a formal model for the structure of data as operated on by the Validation and Transformation Language (VTL).

-As already said, GSIM artefacts are used as much as possible.
-Some differences between this model and GSIM are due to the fact that, in the VTL IM, both unit and dimensional data are considered as first-order mathematical functions having independent and dependent variables and are treated in the same way.

 For each Unit (e.g. a person) or Group of Units of a Population (e.g. groups of persons of a certain age and civil status), identified by means of the values of the independent variables (e.g. either the